KShebek/cbe504/main.typ

 Here, we provide a brief overview of different reactor technologies operating isothermally.
 Later in the course, we will revisit the reactor design equations to account for non-isothermal effects.

-#self[Reminder no office hours on Friday.
-By appointment.
-Monday review.
-Any questions about format of midterm?]

 == The Mass Balance <conservation-of-mass>

 In order to understand the behavior of chemical reactors, we must start with the key governing principle behind it all: the conservation of mass.